 The guide does not promote or recommend any AI tool, system, or model but it will provide examples to model what these systems can do.
-This guide considers a range of types of AI but focuses on Generative AI in places as the latter is currently the highest-profile AI resource that is accessible to everyone with internet access and shows broad potential to reduce workload and increase efficiencies.
+This guide considers all types of AI but focuses on generative AI in places as the latter is the newest AI resource that is accessible to everyone with internet access and shows broad potential to reduce workload and increase efficiencies.